 Overview of reports:

-The following report cards contain information required by the federal No Child Left Behind Act (NCLB) for our schools and district including: teacher qualifications; student achievement on the Massachusetts Comprehensive Assessment System (MCAS); and school/district accountability.
+The following report cards contain information required by the federal Elementary and Secondary Education Act (ESEA) for our schools and district including: teacher qualifications; student achievement on the Massachusetts Comprehensive Assessment System (MCAS); and school/district accountability.

 The No Child Left Behind Act of 2001 (No Child Left Behind) is a landmark in education reform designed to improve student achievement and change the culture of America's schools.
 President George W. Bush describes this law as the "cornerstone of my administration."
 Clearly, our children are our future, and, as President Bush has expressed, "Too many of our neediest children are being left behind."